7db9a/homegrown-content-addressable-filesystem/README.md

 #### IPFS

 IPFS is good.
 You can create a private network and avoid syncing media files.
 The problem is finding files by name or other metadata, like tags.
 There is IPNS and IPFS does have an API for Mutable File System.
 In any case, it's too complicated at the moment for me to deal with.
 I need all the names to be the same on all the nodes.
 Syncing that is a bad idea for my use case.
 I'd rather push and pull to a central 'names repo'.
-That's where jrnl comes in.
+That's where versioning TMSU's database comes in.

-#### Jrnl
+#### TMSU

 You can tag anything via cli.
-It uses a plain text file, which is perfect for git versioning.

-Why not use a database?
-Because this is super-easy and I can find ipfs files by tags and also search the descriptions I add to each entry.
-I'd probably wouldn't use this if you have something on the order of 10,000,000 files or something.
-Anyway, I can easily parse the jrnl file and migrate to SQL in the future.
+And it can create virtual-file system.
+It uses sqlite.
+That can act as a central 'names repo'.
+The single-file database should be easy to version control with git.
+Only one user is making entries, so throughput isn't an issue.
+And it will elimunate syncing issues.

 If anyone has figured out how to push or pull ipfs' Mutable File System changes to central server, tell me and the world.
 Is [ipfs-blob-store](https://github.com/ipfs-shipyard/ipfs-blob-store) any bit useful for this?
 Again, the 'names repo' should be like a git repo.
 You should be able to push and pull changes to avoid syncing issues.